Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Rank||Day of the week||Average deaths due to crashes|

 Protect yourself on Cinco de Mayo with car insurance

-Drunk driving and speeding can put a damper on May 5th celebrations, or worse if they lead to a deadly car accident.
-And it looks like the worst of the numbers happen during celebration hours between 9 p.m. and midnight.
+Drunk driving can put a damper on May 5th celebrations, or worse if they lead to a deadly car accident.
+And it looks like the worst of the numbers happen during afternoon and nighttime celebrations.

 If you plan to margarita the night away, make sure you take the necessary precautions, like designating a sober driver and keeping enough car insurance coverage just in case.

 How did we find these stats?

 We analyzed data from the Fatality Analysis Reporting System for 2019 to determine the states and cities most deadly for Cinco de Mayo in 2019.
 For the purpose of our study, we removed data without corresponding ZIP codes.
 To analyze Cinco de Mayo driving fatalities over time, we pulled data from the Fatality Analysis Reporting System for the years between 2010 and 2019.